brmson/yodaqa/doc/HIGHLEVEL.md

 during the analysis.
 The rating score is computed by a machine learned classifier.

-## Answer Merge-and-Score
+## Answer Hitlist Scoring 1

-This phase begins with a CAS multiplier that consumes all the analyzed **CandidateAnswerCAS** instances and pours everything down to a single **AnswerHitlistCAS** CAS.
-Within this CAS, identical or similar answers are merged or combined and then the answers are scored (by estimated probability of being correct) and ranked (by their score).
+In this phase, a CAS multiplier consumes all the analyzed **CandidateAnswerCAS** instances and pours everything down to a single **AnswerHitlistCAS** CAS.
+Within this CAS, identical or similar answers are merged or combined.

-In the future, the above might be iterated and possibly the iterations interleaved with extra steps like evidence gathering.
+The answers have their features consolidated, and some auxiliary features generated (e.g. hitlist-normalized versions of base features).
+The answers are scored (by estimated probability of being correct, using a machine learned model based on the features) and ranked (by their score).
+This is taken care of the **AnswerScoringAE** pipeline.

+## Answer Evidence Gathering

+New **CandidateAnswerCAS** instances are re-spawned for an "elite" portion of top N answers scored previously, and extra, possibly more expensive, analysis is run on them and evidence gathered.
+Typically, this may involve something like an extra set of searches for clues + answer and counting the hits, or even something more expensive.
+New features are generated based on that.

+## Answer Hitlist Scoring 2

+Eventually, these CASes are merged back to the **AnswerHitlistCAS**, updating the answer features, possibly some more merging occurs.

+The top N answers are then re-scored (based on all the features, but a model separate from scoring 1) and re-ranked.

 ## Answer Writer